christianrhodes18/LuaDemo/README.md

 or the IDE you are using.

 ## Description of operating system:
-This program is made to run on Windows.
-My operating system in Windows 64.
+This program can run on Windows or Mac.
 If you were to run this program on another operating system, line 9 of main.cpp: const string lua = "lua";
 would need to be set equal to whatever word recognizes a Lua file on your operating system.
+After testin on my Mac and Windows, this seems to be the same

 ## Presenter Notes
 - Lua is a lightweight scripting language built on top of C. It is dynamically typed,